raspberrypilearning/the-all-seeing-pi/worksheet2.md

 output = strftime("/home/pi/allseeingpi/image-%d-%m %H:%M.png", gmtime())
 ```

 However, we only execute this line of code once during the program.
-This means that every time the button is pressed to take a picture, it is saved to the same location, with the same filename.
+This means that, every time the button is pressed to take a picture, it is saved to the same location, with the same filename.
 To fix this, we need to regenerate the filename every time we take a picture.

 1. Locate this line of code and copy it so you can paste it somewhere else shortly.
 Then, change the output to be equal to an empty string: